Covered Services for Adults

 • Other State Funds: Covered

-• Pre-Authorization Required: No
+• Pre-Auth Required: No

 If you are in recovery from substance use concern, life skills can help you cope with the demands and challenges of life.
 Programs can help you enhance personal or family relationships, reduce work or family conflict, and adopt healthy, recovery-oriented behaviors.

-• Medicaid: Not Covered
+• Medicaid: Not covered

 • Other State Funds: Covered

-• Pre-Authorization Required: No
+• Pre-Auth Required: No

 A doctor or nurse meets with you to discuss the medicines you take and order new ones you might need.